weiran-zsd/eslint-plugin-node/docs/rules/no-unsupported-features/es-builtins.md

 }
 ```

-For packages with a different development environment (e.g. pre-compiled, web package, etc.), you can configure ESLint with `settings.node.version` to specify support.
+For [Shareable Configs](https://eslint.org/docs/latest/developer-guide/shareable-configs) or packages with a different development environment (e.g. pre-compiled, web package, etc.), you can configure ESLint with `settings.node.version` to specify support.

 ### Options